How To

 3. Maze

 Summary: Maze is a design testing platform that includes card sorting as one of many test types.
-It is primarily known for prototype testing, but the card sorting module is competent.
+It's primarily known for prototype testing, but the card sorting module is competent.

 Sort types: Open, closed.